Our comparison of the apartments, chalets, rooms and hotels at Butlins Bognor, Skegness and Minehead in 2024

 The choice looks like this, roughly in order of price:

-So what’s the difference the seven different options above?
+So what’s the difference between the seven different options above?

 Options 1 and 2 are the cheapest.
 You get a bed, a shower and a TV but you don’t get any living space at all.
 You get a kettle, but you don’t get any tea bags, coffee or a fridge.
 You get bedding, but you don’t get towels.
 Thankfully, you get Wi-Fi (phew).